International Requirements Engineering Board: CPRE Advanced Level exams

-For the CPRE Advanced Level exam a candidate has to hold a CPRE Foundation Level certificate as a prerequisite in order to take the exam.
+For the CPRE Practitioner Level exam a candidate has to hold a CPRE Foundation Level certificate as a prerequisite in order to take the exam.
 The BCS Certificate in Requirements Engineering is accepted as an equivalent to the CPRE Foundation Level certificate.
+For the CPRE Specialist Level exam a candidate has to hold a CPRE Practitioner Level certificate of the same module.

-For preparation a practice exam for the CPRE Advanced Level Requirements Elicitation & Consolidation is free available for download.
+For preparation a practice exams are free available on the IREB website.

-The CPRE Advanced Level certificate is valid unlimited, there is no need for recertification.
+The CPRE Advanced Level certificates are valid unlimited, there is no need for recertification.

 Certification

 According to the ISO/IEC 17024 standard the certification is provided by independent organizations (certification bodies) which are licensed by IREB.
 The duties of the certification bodies: